Marcus Semien Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in MLB.

-- The Astros have the second-ranked team ERA across all MLB pitching staffs (3.71).
+- The Astros have the third-ranked team ERA among all MLB pitching staffs (3.73).

-- The right-hander last pitched on Wednesday against the Colorado Rockies, when he tossed 5 2/3 scoreless innings while giving up one hit.
+- His most recent appearance came on Friday against the Oakland Athletics, when the right-hander went seven innings, surrendering one earned run while giving up six hits.

-- In 12 games this season, the 27-year-old has a 3.46 ERA and 6.9 strikeouts per nine innings, while allowing a batting average of .259 to opposing hitters.
+- In 13 games this season, the 28-year-old has amassed a 3.13 ERA and 6.4 strikeouts per nine innings, while giving up a batting average of .251 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.